Ftamino/dotfiles-xmobar/README.md

  ```
  git clone https://github.com/Ftamino/dotfiles.git dotfiles
  ```
- 3. Find out where the files need to go (look at the ubuntnu install script)
+ 3. Find out where the files need to go (look at the install script)